Axway/agent-sdk/pkg/jobs/README.md

 ### Single run jobs

-Single run jobs ae used to run a specific task exactly once, regardless of pass or fail.
+Single run jobs are used to run a specific task exactly once, regardless of pass or fail.

 #### Register Single run job